Llantwit Major to Ogmore or Porthcawl (Wales Coast Path) Walk

 Walk Notes

 This is a long section of the Wales Coast Path (WCP) along the Glamorgan Heritage Coast.
-The walk starts in Llantwit Major (train station, medieval centre, and St Illtyd's Church on the site of the monastery where St David studied), and heads down to the coast.
-Then its a remote cliff top walk, overlooking a dramatic 'flat rock shelf' beach passing Tresilian Bay, St Donat's Bay, Nash Point Lighthouse, Traeth Mawr and Traeth Bach beaches.
-At low tide, it one long beach.
-There is beach access at several places.
-Finally, there is a Witches Head, a headland, with a great view of the beach.
+The walk starts in Llantwit Major (train station, medieval centre, and St Illtyd's Church on the site of the monastery where St David studied), and heads down to the coast to Llantwit Major's beach.
+Then its a remote cliff top walk overlooking dramatic 'flat rock shelf' beaches with horizontally stipped cliffs.
+First Tresilian Bay, then St Donat's Bay, Nash Point Lighthouse, Traeth Mawr and Traeth Bach beaches.
+At low tide, these are one long beach with beach access at several places.
+Finally, there is a Witches Head, a headland, with a great view of the coast.
 Beyond it is Southendown beach (officially Dunraven Bay), with pay parking, cafe, and a visitor centre.

 The cliff path becomes gentler, passing in front of Ogmore-By-Sea village.
 At the end of the cliff, you reach the Ogmore River, with it stunning river valley, and view over Meyrthyr-Mawr Warren (sand dunes) and Ogmore (Traeth yr Afon) beach.

 Catch a bus to Brigend (station).
-Drivers can catch a bus back to Llantwit Major.
+Drivers can catch an hourly bus back to Llantwit Major.

 Walk Options